Vanguard VTI or iShares ITOT – which is better?

 What do I own?

-In the decades to come, I believe both VTI and ITOT will have similar returns.
+Other than my personal hunches on healthcare and technology, I believe in the decades to come both VTI and ITOT will have similar returns.

 A reminder about U.S. listed funds

 A reminder that iShares Core S&P Total U.S. Stock Market ETF (ITOT) trades in U.S. dollars.
 When held in a tax-deferred account – such as an RRSP, LIRA, RRIF, or LIF – 15% withholding tax on U.S. dividends and distributions will not apply.
 So, I tend to have the following asset location rules:

 - I keep my TFSA and non-registered account full of Canadian dividend paying stocks for income.
 I report that growing income monthly.